jclane/beginner-project-solutions/README.md

 - [x] Do not use a list for all of the numbers, and do not manually type them all in.
 Use a built in function instead.
 - [x] Besides the phrase "take one down," you may not type in any numbers/names of numbers directly into your song lyrics.
 - [x] Remember, when you reach 1 bottle left, the word "bottles" becomes singular.

+### Armstrong Number
+- Learn about armstrong numbers [here](https://en.wikipedia.org/wiki/Narcissistic_number).
+- [ ] Define a function that allows the user to check whether a given number is armstrong number or not.
+- Hint: To do this, first determine the number of digits of the given number.
+Call that n.
+Then take every digit in the number and raise it to the nth power.
+Add them, and if your answer is the original number then it is an Armstrong number.
+- Example: Take 1634.
+Four digits.
+So, 1^4 + 6^4 + 3^4 + 4^4 = 1 + 1296 + 81 + 256 = 1634.
+So 1634 is an Armstrong number.
+- Tip: All single digit numbers are Armstrong numbers.

 ### Magic 8 Ball
 - [x] Simulate a magic 8-ball.